yash-amd/shark-ai/sharkfuser/README.md

 ctest --test-dir build --rerun-failed --output-on-failure --verbose
 ```

-Tests and samples are also built as standalone binary targets in the `build/bin` directory to help with debugging isolated failures.
+Tests and samples are also built as standalone binary targets (in the `build/bin` directory) to make debugging isolated failures easier.

 ### Code coverage (using gcov + lcov):